 Augustana Ranked Among Top Colleges by Washington Monthly

 Augustana is committed to helping students from all economic backgrounds fulfill the dream of higher education.
-For the 2011-12 academic year, 68 percent of Augustana students showed financial need and 29 percent showed high financial need (PELL-Grant eligible).
+We are proud to say we give 100% of our students financial aid.

 Service to the community continues to be a focus for the Augustana community.
-Earlier this year, the College was named to the President’s Higher Education Community Service Honor Roll for engaging its students, faculty and staff in meaningful service that achieves measurable results in the community.
+This past academic year, the College was named to the President’s Higher Education Community Service Honor Roll for engaging its students, faculty and staff in meaningful service that achieves measurable results in the community.